ballerina-platform/module-ballerina-kubernetes/samples/sample13/README.md

     ```
 ### How to run:
-1. Download [mysql-connector-java-8.0.11.jar](https://jar-download.com/artifacts/mysql/mysql-connector-java/8.0.11/source-code) and add it to a new folder named `libs` inside sample13 directory.2.
-Go to `resource/docker` folder and run the build.sh file.
-This will generate two databases deployment in mysql namespace.
+1. Download [mysql-connector-java-8.0.11.jar](https://jar-download.com/artifacts/mysql/mysql-connector-java/8.0.11/source-code) and add it to a new folder named `libs` inside sample13 directory.
 2. Go to `resource/docker` folder and run the build.sh file.
 This will generate two databases deployment in mysql namespace.
 Verify pods and services are created.